605: Colossus and the Headhunters

 You know, maybe we could give her an extra long scarf and send her out for a drive.

-Isadora Duncan (1877-1927) was one of the founders of modern dance.
-In 1927, while she was driving in Nice, France, her long scarf became entangled in one of the wheels of her car and strangled her.
+Isadora Duncan (1877-1927) was an American dancer who lived and performed mainly in Western Europe and the Soviet Union, becoming one of the founders of modern dance.
+She was killed in 1927 in Nice, France, when her long scarf became entangled in one of the wheels of the open sports car she was travelling in, breaking her neck.

 You guys know “Can I Have This Dance for the Rest of My Life”?